America First Committee: Antisemitism, Lindbergh, and other extremists

 A speech that Lindbergh delivered to a rally in Des Moines, Iowa, on September 11, 1941, may have significantly raised tensions.
 He identified the forces pulling America into the war as the British, the Roosevelt administration, and American Jews.
 While he expressed sympathy for the plight of the Jews in Germany, he argued that America's entry into the war would serve them little better:

-It is not difficult to understand why Jewish people desire the overthrow of Nazi Germany.
-The persecution they suffered in Germany would be sufficient to make bitter enemies of any race.
-No person with a sense of the dignity of mankind can condone the persecution the Jewish race suffered in Germany.
-But no person of honesty and vision can look on their pro-war policy here today without seeing the dangers involved in such a policy, both for us and for them.
+The persecution experienced by Jewish people in Germany accounts for their opposition to Nazi Germany and the opposition of those concerned with human rights.
+However, advocating for direct engagement in war presents potential risks for both the country and the Jewish community.

-Instead of agitating for war the Jewish groups in this country should be opposing it in every possible way, for they will be among the first to feel its consequences.
-Tolerance is a virtue that depends upon peace and strength.
-History shows that it cannot survive war and devastation.
-A few farsighted Jewish people realize this and stand opposed to intervention.
-But the majority still do not.
-Their greatest danger to this country lies in their large ownership and influence in our motion pictures, our press, our radio, and our government.
+Those who resided in Germany at the time were faced with the possibility of war, for which there were proponents and detractors.
+The previous World Wars - WWI from 1914 to 1918 and WW II from 1939-1945 - demonstrate the devastation the country and its people endured.

 Many condemned the speech as antisemitic.
 Journalist Dorothy Thompson wrote for the New York Herald Tribune an opinion that many shared: "I am absolutely certain that Lindbergh is pro-Nazi."
 Republican presidential candidate Wendell Willkie criticized the speech as "the most un-American talk made in my time by any person of national reputation."
 In the end, Lindbergh's remarks hurt the cause of the isolationists.